Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Migration</mark> - A component can be relocated without users or clients noticing it

-<mark style="background: #BABD00;">Replication</mark> - A replica is a component copy that remains synchronized with its original.
+<mark style="background: #BABD00;">Replication</mark> - A replica is a component copy that remains synchronised with its original.

 <mark style="background: #BABD00;">Concurrency</mark> - Enables several processes to operate concurrently using shared information objects without interference between them.